Vilax/ScipionTomoTutorial_HIV/HIVtutorial.md

 ## Excluding CTFs

-CTF can be excluded with the `CTFTomoViewer`.
-The main reasons to exclude a CTF is a bad estimation of the defocus value, or a high astigmatism.
+CTFs can be excluded with the `CTFTomoViewer`.
+The main reasons to exclude a CTF are: a bad estimation of the defocus value, or a high astigmatism.
 To exclude a CTF just select the corresponding CTF and press the `space`, alternatively it can be marked by clicking on the exclude box.
 The excluded CTFs will be highlighted in red.
 Finally, it is neccesary to generate a new set of CTF by clicking on the botton `Generate subsets`.

 ![excludeCTFViewer](figures/excludeCTFViewer.png)